-- a new Register Apprenticeship Program (RAP) serving opportunity youth OR - a formal memorandum of understanding (MOU) with an existing DAS registered RAP that formalizes the relationship, which must include at least the recruitment of opportunity youth into the apprenticeship and also offers supportive services for opportunity youth during the apprenticeship.
+- a new Registered Apprenticeship Program (RAP) serving opportunity youth OR - a formal memorandum of understanding (MOU) with an existing DAS registered RAP that formalizes the relationship, which must include at least the recruitment of opportunity youth into the apprenticeship and offers supportive services for opportunity youth during the apprenticeship.

 For applicants seeking to start a new program, the proposal will need to identify an occupation and employer/employer group who wants to hire apprentices, along with a letter of interest or support from an employer or multiple employers.

-For applicants seeking to partner with a DAS registered apprenticeship program, the proposal will need to identify the DAS registered program and occupation, but do not yet need a letter of support - since that will be developed through the grant.
+For applicants seeking to partner with a DAS Registered Apprenticeship Program, the proposal will need to identify the DAS registered program and occupation and need a letter of support to validate that interest to partner.